 Once the decision has been made locally to adopt a national PGD template and this has been locally clinically signed as outlined above, each organisation must formally authorise each PGD according to their clinical governance processes before it can be used.
-This is in line with The Human Medicines Regulations (HMR) 2012 Schedule 16 Part 2.
+This is in line with The Human Medicines Regulations (HMR) 2012 Schedule 16 Part 2.3

-The PGD is not legal or valid without this local, formal authorisation.
+The PGD is not legal or valid without this authorisation.

-3.3 Organisations that cannot authorise their own PGDs
+3.3 Organisations that cannot authorise PGDs

-Where a NHS or local authority publicly funded commissioned service is provided by an organisation that is unable to legally authorise the PGD (any organisation outside of the list above) then the appropriate commissioning organisation should authorise the PGD.
+Where an NHS or local authority publicly funded service is commissioned to be provided by an organisation that is unable to legally authorise the PGD (any organisation outside of the list above) then the commissioning organisation must authorise the PGD.4

-Further guidance on the authorisation of PGDs, PGD use in complex commissioning scenarios and the roles and responsibilities of signatories is available on the SPS website.
+Further guidance on the authorisation of PGDs, PGD use in complex commissioning scenarios and the roles and responsibilities of signatories is available on the SPS website.^{4,5,6,7}

-4. What must organisations do with national PGD templates?
+4. What organisations must do with SPS national PGD templates

-The organisation adopting the national PGD templates must review them following local governance processes.
+The organisation adopting the national PGD template must review them following local governance processes.
 Any text highlighted in blue on the templates must be reviewed against local process, policy and guidance and amended/completed as appropriate.